rotmanben/cashaddr-bch-testnet/README.md

 Together with the length field, the checksum provides extremely strong assurance that a received cashaddr string was not corrupted in transmission.

-Currently, the only widespread use of cashaddr is for encoding Bitcoin Cash addresses, but its design feautres make it attractive as general-purpose text codec for hashes.
+Currently, the only widespread use of cashaddr is for encoding [Bitcoin Cash](https://bitcoincash.org/) addresses, but its design features make it an attractive choice for a general-purpose text codec for hashes.

 For details, see the [cashaddr spec](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/cashaddr.md)

 ## Attribution
-Most of the codec algorithm logic was copied from [`bitcoincash-addr`](https://docs.rs/bitcoincash-addr/latest/bitcoincash_addr/).
+Most of the codec algorithm logic was based on [`bitcoincash-addr`](https://docs.rs/bitcoincash-addr/latest/bitcoincash_addr/).
 This crate seeks to improve on `bitcoincash-addr` by providing a more generalized and ergonomic user interface, adding support for arbitrary